Algarve-Tourist.com

 Castelo de Loulé

-Recent archaeological excavations beneath the castle have revealed fascinating Islamic-era remains, while sections of the original city walls can still be seen incorporated into surrounding buildings along Rua da Barbacã and Largo D. Afonso III.
+Recent archaeological excavations beneath the castle have revealed Islamic-era remains.
+Sections of the original city walls survive incorporated into surrounding buildings along Rua da Barbacã and Largo D. Afonso III.
+The castle itself is best viewed from outside the Cidade Velha on Rua da Barbacã, where the full extent of the fortifications becomes clear.

 Castelo de Loulé